-We are in the early phase of creating a Reclaimed Water Technical Advisory Committee (TAC) for updating the Reclaimed Water Facilities Manual (Purple Book) and the relevant portions of the Criteria for Sewage Works Design (Orange Book).
+A Reclaimed Water Technical Advisory Committee (TAC) has been established for updating the Reclaimed Water Facilities Manual (Purple Book) and the relevant portions of the Criteria for Sewage Works Design (Orange Book).
 These updates are necessary to align these guidance documents with the newly adopted chapter 173-219 WAC — Reclaimed Water.

 What are the Purple Book and Orange Books?